Staying SAFE ONLINE:

 Many activities involve computer software that is not connected to the internet and is produced in the same way that books are written, i.e. to be appropriate for particular age groups.
 Using ICT in school is important as it can:

 For most tasks where children need to go on the internet they will be given a link to click on to a particular site.
 Some of these links are in our Year Group pages on this website and the children can then access these sites at school and at home.
 Whenever children are using the Internet at school they are supervised.
-Older children do learn to use Search Engines as part of their ICT and E-safety education, but they are directed to particular searches.
+Older children do learn to use Search Engines as part of their Computing and Online Safety education, but they are directed to particular searches.
 The school makes use of a very strong filtering system which will not allow access to any social-networking sites and also filters out many inappropriate pages.
 However, children are taught to close the window and get an adult if they see something on screen that is not what they expected.
 We have had many assemblies supporting children with this to ensure they stay safe online!

 E-Safety is an important part of keeping children safe at Barming Primary School.
 Online Safety is taught to all pupils which explains and demonstrates how to stay safe and behave appropriately online but we can only be successful in keeping children safe online if we work with you.
 Your help is needed to talk to your children about how they can keep themselves safe and behave appropriately online.
 It’s important that we are all vigilant when children are using the internet and act to ensure they are protected from people who may pose a risk to them.
 Children can accidently or deliberately be exposed to illegal, unwanted or unpleasant content, comments or activity online and there are steps you can take at home to minimise this risk.